Welshy92/jacobs-tech-tips/README.md

 * Opera Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
 * [Am I Responsive?](https://ui.dev/amiresponsive) - To show the website image on a variety of devices.
 ***
+***
+## **Deployment & Local Development**
+***

+### **Deployment**
+The site is deployed using GitHub Pages.
+Visit the deployed site [here.](https://welshy92.github.io/windows-simplified/)

+To do this I:
+1. Logged into my Github.
+2. Went to the repository for this project, [windows-simplified](https://github.com/Welshy92/windows-simplified).
+3. Clicked on the Settings tab.
+4. Clicked on Pages under the Code and Automation section.
+5. Set the branch to main and clicked save.
+6. Waited a few minutes and then refreshed the page for my deployed site link.

+### **Local Development**

+#### How to Fork the repository

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, [windows-simplified](https://github.com/Welshy92/windows-simplified).
+3. Click the Fork button in the top right corner.

+#### How to Clone the repository

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [windows-simplified](https://github.com/Welshy92/windows-simplified).
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.